NvChad/NvChad/README.md

    - Go
    - Lua
    - Python
+   - YAML
 - Autoformatting on save for:
    - Go
    - Python
  - Syntaxt highlight for: